Discover why you need to visit and swim at Gran Cenote, a sinkhole located between Tulum and Coba in the Riviera Maya. You won’t regret it!

 Make sure you have travel insurance before leaving for your trip to Mexico!
 As we all know after the last couple of years, unexpected things can happen and you want to be covered when you need it the most.

 SafetyWing is the insurance I’ve been using for the last 3 years.
 It costs USD 42 for 4 weeks (and much less if your trip is shorter!) and provides coverage for COVID-19.
-For a more comprehensive, but pricier coverage you can check out WorldNomads, which is another excellent choice.

 What Is a Cenote?